jasontsemf/WhatsThatLine/README.md

 ## Choosing APIs

 It took me quite a while to settle on the APIs that provide me the right function that I need, and also easy to be set up.
 I did digging through the API docs from multiple services.
 First I came across [Genius.com](https://docs.genius.com/).
-It looked like the perfect API, before I found it is not provide the lyrics, but only everything else.
+It looked like the perfect API, before I found it is not providing the lyrics, but everything else.
 I moved on to and again gave up on [Musixmatch API](https://developer.musixmatch.com/), as it does not provide the full lyrics (unless you go pro).

-Then I stumbled upon the API by [APISEEDS](https://apiseeds.com/documentation/lyrics).
+Then I stumbled upon the API provided by [APISEEDS](https://apiseeds.com/documentation/lyrics).
 It works well for me.
 Despite the fact that it is not free, I have 10,000 free credits to work with.
 Eventually, I brought the Genius API back for just displaying the corresponding album art, which is not the focus of this project, as the icing on the cake.

 ## Coding